asteroid-lang/asteroid/docs/Asteroid User Guide.rst

 which is just another pattern match without any variable instantiations.

-**Example 2:** Patterns in Asteroid are first-class citizens of the language.
+**Example:** Patterns in Asteroid are first-class citizens of the language.
 This is best demonstrated with a program.
 Here is a program that recursively computes the factorial of a positive integer and uses first-class patterns in order to ensure that the domain of the function is not violated,